AlexanderSWilliams/Anti-IP-License/README.md

 A "Copyright-liked" object in a given jurisdiction is an object in which a "Copyright-like holder" owns IP to the reproduction and distribution of the object potentially subject to exceptions, limitations, and requirements.

 A "Patent-liked" object in a given jurisdiction is an object in which a "Patent-like holder" owns IP to the production and distribution of copies of the object potentially subject to exceptions, limitations, and requirements.
-In some jurisdictions, an object might be Patent-liked and not Copyright-liked due to considerations of independent discovery.
+In some jurisdictions, an object might be Patent-liked and not Copyright-liked due to considerations of independent discovery and doctrines such as the idea–expression distinction.

 A "Restricted object" in a given jurisdiction is a Copyright-liked object in which a Licensor is a Copyright-like holder or a Patent-liked object in which a Licensor is a Patent-like holder.